AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

    See developers-usageexamples

+   .. py:method:: Config.CreateFromBuiltinConfig(arg0: str) -> PyOpenColorIO.Config
+      :module: PyOpenColorIO
+      :staticmethod:

+      Create a configuration using an OCIO built-in config.

+      :param configName: Built-in config name

+      The available configNames are: "cg-config-v0.1.0_aces-v1.3_ocio-v2.1.1"-- ACES CG config, basic color spaces for computer graphics apps.
+More information is available at: https://github.com/AcademySoftwareFoundation/OpenColorIO-Config-ACES

+      :exception :ref:`Exception`: If the configName is not recognized.

+      :return: one of the configs built into OCIO library

    .. py:method:: Config.CreateFromEnv() -> PyOpenColorIO.Config
       :module: PyOpenColorIO
       :staticmethod:

       Create a configuration using the OCIO environment variable.

+      Also support OCIO URI format.
+See CreateFromFile.

       If the variable is missing or empty, returns the same result as :ref:`Config::CreateRaw` .